 Her Debbie days featured a few other roles peppered in, and many assumed Woods's rising star would make her a household name in the film industry.
 Instead, the exact opposite happened.
 Woods seemingly vanished after the third installment of Debbie, and has not been seen or heard from since then.

-Woods was a part of the "Golden Age of Porn," an era where regulations were nonexistent and safety was secondary to profit.
-Many theories as to why Woods disappeared delve into this culture; some believe the actor wasn't ready for all of the attention, while others claim an alleged drug overdose ended her life.
+Woods was a part of the "Golden Age of P*rn," an era where regulations were nonexistent and safety was secondary to profit.
+Many theories as to why Woods disappeared delve into this culture; some believe the actor wasn't ready for all of the attention, while others claim an alleged OD ended her life.

-In a 2005 article written in the Australian paper The Age, reporter Luke Benedictus alleges Woods died of a drug overdose in 1986.
+In a 2005 article written in the Australian paper The Age, reporter Luke Benedictus alleges Woods succumbed to an OD in 1986.
 While the article doesn't provide a source and the claim appears unsubstantiated, it would offer a simple, albeit tragic, answer to why Woods suddenly disappeared.

-Drug problems and overdoses within the world of pornography remain common.
-In the 2005 documentary Debbie Does Dallas Uncovered, Jim Clark, the director of the adult film, claimed Woods did possess a drug problem - but didn't say she died of an overdose.
+Drug problems and ODs within the world of adult entertainment remain common.
+In the 2005 documentary Debbie Does Dallas Uncovered, Jim Clark, the director of the film, claimed Woods did use - but didn't say she OD'd.

 In the documentary Debbie Does Dallas Uncovered, film director Jim Clark revealed a private investigator was hired to look into Woods’s whereabouts.
 After learning her real name - which was not mentioned in the documentary - the investigator looked into the actor's background and contacted family members.